1936 New Zealand cyclone: Origins and track

 The cyclone formed south of the Solomon Islands on 28 January 1936.
 It then travelled southeast where it met with a cold front which caused it to intensify prior to hitting the North Island of New Zealand on 1 February.
-On 1 February it was centered near Norfolk Island.
+On 1 February it was centred near Norfolk Island.
 During the night it increased in speed and intensity, with the centre passing over Auckland.
 By 9 am on 2 February, it was centred near Kawhia and by Monday, 3 February the storm centre had passed over the Chatham Islands.
 The barometer in Auckland dropped to 28.57 inHg at the storm's peak.

 Impact

 The cyclone brought heavy rain which caused every major river in the North Island to flood.
 Its winds destroyed buildings from Picton to Kaitaia, ripped up footpaths, and toppled thousands of trees.
 Power was lost, and roads and railway lines were cut throughout the island.
 There was flash flooding, with thousands of cattle and sheep drowned.